edunford/tidysynth/README.md

     ## $ age15to24 <dbl> 0.1831579, 0.1780438, 0.1765159, 0.1615542, 0.1851852, 0.17…
     ## $ retprice  <dbl> 39.3, 39.9, 30.6, 38.9, 34.3, 38.4, 31.4, 37.3, 36.7, 28.8,…

-Let’s generate a synthetic California using information from the “donor pool”, which is composed of control states where a law like Proposition 99 wasn’t implemented.
-This is the pool of potential cases from which we borrow information when fitting to the observed California in the pre-intervention period.
+The method aims to generate a synthetic California using information from a pool of control states where a law like Proposition 99 was not implemented.
+This “donor pool” holds the case comparisons from which we borrow information from to generate a synthetic version of California.

 ``` r
 smoking_out <-